cookiecutter/cookiecutter/docs/core_committer_guide.rst

 #.
 Run the template to generate the project.
 #.
 Attempt to start/use the rendered project.
 #.
 Merge the template in.
 #.
-Update the history file (adding a template doesn't give you authors credit).
+Update the history file.

+.. note:: Adding a template doesn't give you authors credit.

 Process: Generating CONTRIBUTING.rst